dmitrysobolev/bookstore-graphql/README.md

 ## Features

-*   Query books and authors.
+*   Query books and authors with pagination support.
-*   Filter authors by name.
+*   Filter books by title and authors by name.
 *   Create, update, delete books and authors.
 *   Many-to-many relationship between books and authors.
 *   UUIDs for primary keys.
 *   Database schema management and seeding via Flyway.
+*   Optimized lazy loading to prevent N+1 query issues.

 ## Prerequisites